Academy Details

 • Halloween Recital, with a costume contest.

-• Spring Recital, featuring duets and duos.
+• Spring Recital, featuring competitors showcase, concertos, duets and duos.

 • Graduation Recital, with a ceremony awarding trophies and certificates.